Subgraphs¶

 The child workflow gets a scoped RunId derived from the parent:

 This makes it easy to trace parent-child relationships in logs and the event sink.
-The CorrelationId is set to the parent's RunId.
+The child state's CorrelationId is set to the parent's RunId.

 Nested Subgraphs¶